cbmr-data/cbmr-data.github.io/esrum/source/tips/batching_commands.rst

 run, sometimes significantly so, resulting in a (potentially large) number of CPUs being idle until the last task has finished.

-For this reason we advice that you do not reserve more CPUs than what is needed to run 1/3 to 1/2 of your jobs at once.
+For this reason we advise that you do not reserve more CPUs than what is needed to run 1/3 to 1/2 of your jobs at once.
 This also allows you to queue that many more simultaneous jobs on Slurm, and will typically result in a overall greater throughput than simply using the maximum